-The GHS Cancer Institute provides the upstate community with access to some of the country’s most highly skilled physicians and healthcare team members, along with the latest diagnostics, treatment and research options available.
+The Prisma Health Cancer Institute provides the Upstate community with access to some of the country’s most highly skilled physicians and health care team members, along with the latest diagnostics, treatment and research options available.
 The Cancer Institute sees patients from all over the Southeast and beyond.

 Medical oncology is the ongoing evaluation and management of cancer patients through the treatment of their malignancies with chemotherapy agents and other drugs.